HIP HOP TUTORIAL

-Module 3 - Bass, Strings etc.
+Module 3 - Bass, Strings, etc.

 Next we move onto the very important bass which along with the kick is equally fundamental to the low end of any Hip Hop track.
 Using the in-built VST synth Retrologue, Jay shows you how easy it is to make an authentic bass sound and sculpt it accordingly to mix perfectly into your track.
-You'll then start a dding other melodic orchestral elements with Halion SE such as brass stabs and lo-fi strings to fill out the track and make it sound more in-line with the genre.
+You'll then start adding other melodic orchestral elements with Halion SE such as brass stabs and lo-fi strings to fill out the track and make it sound more in-line with the genre.
 We take ideas from well known producers and use these to influence our track in a positive way.

 Module 4 - Filling Out The Track

 To compete with pro tracks out there we're going to continue adding more elements to fill out the sides and back of the mix.
 This makes the production more full and also helps with variation and interest.
 For example we add a piano for the chorus and a Rhodes electric piano for the pre-chorus.
 This helps separate the different sections.
 Continuing with the 90s sounds we add a glockenspiel and electric guitar, commonly used back then.
-These elements are slotted spacially into our track by using EQ, compression and panning, keeping left / right, up / down, front / back awareness in mind.
+These elements are slotted specially into our track by using EQ, compression and panning, keeping left / right, up / down, front / back awareness in mind.

-Module 5 - Female 'Hook' Vocals & Arrangement
+Module 5 - Female "Hook" Vocals &